 - Analyse, design, develop, code, and implement programs in many programming languages for feature-rich Web Applications.

 - Contribute to system integration, testing strategy, scripting, and application debugging.

 - Examines the functionality and performance of software programs and databases.

 - Produce new programs, modify existing programs, gather test data, and create functional specifications based on the standards.

-- Analyze the performance of programs and applications using different programming languages, tools, and methodologies.
+- Analyse the performance of programs and applications using different programming languages, tools, and methodologies.

-- Educate non-technical individuals on how to effectively utilize software and hardware solutions.
+- Educate non-technical individuals on how to effectively utilise software and hardware solutions.